 - Distracted driving is also a form of impaired driving that can result in tragic and fatal accidents.

 On November 29, 2014, President Barack Obama signed a presidential proclamation making December 2014 National Impaired Driving Prevention Month.
-You can read more about his reasons for the proclamation and the importance of this month here.

 Have You Lost a Loved One?